action #109638

 To me it looks very much like a timeout due to a too tight timeout because our aarch64 openQA workers are not fast enough.

-Updated by ph03nix about 2 years ago
+Updated by ph03nix almost 3 years ago

-The error happens when running npm run test-ci:
+The error happens when running npm run test-ci

 1) Router